-Safeguards needed for tissue donorsJanuary 28th, 2013 in Other /
+Safeguards needed for tissue donorsJanuary 28, 2013 in Medicine & Health / Other

 vast collections of human tissue samples that scientists hope will lead to new treatments for diseases – have a right to basic information about how their donations may be used, a Michigan State University ethicist argues in a new paper.